 - The date and location of when and where the rent is to be paid

-Keep in mind that not all states will have identical rental and leasing requirements, and will often differ on important issues.
+Remember that not all states will have identical rental and leasing requirements and often differ on important issues.

-It’s very important for you to familiarize yourself with Indiana’s specific requirements and laws to help create a comprehensive and complete lease agreement.
-By better understanding these laws, you can better protect your future financial and legal interests, and possibly even prevent future litigation.
+You must familiarize yourself with Indiana’s specific requirements and laws to help create a comprehensive and complete lease agreement.
+By better understanding these laws, you can better protect your future financial and legal interests and possibly even prevent future litigation.

 1. Indiana Residential Lease Agreement Sample

 2. Indiana Landlord and Tenant Laws

 Indiana imposes specific and distinct requirements for landlords and tenants when executing a lease or rental agreement.
 For example, Indiana law provides for the following:

-- Tenants are entitled to receiving their full deposit back if the property is returned in “good order”.
+- Tenants are entitled to receive their full deposit if the property is returned in “good order”.
 The landlord may not use the deposit to pay for what is deemed normal “wear and tear”.

 Landlord Right of Entry:

-- Landlords must give advanced notice to tenants before entering the premises of a leased property.
+- Landlords must give tenants advanced notice before entering a leased property’s premises.

 Additionally, Indiana law requires:

 - A landlord shall provide and maintain all electrical, sanitary, plumbing, heating, ventilating, and air conditioning systems.

-- A heating system must be able to adequately provide heat at all hours.
+- A heating system must be able to provide heat at all hours adequately.

 Further Contact Details: